Vrekt/Lunar/README.md

 Entities are for example your player or an enemy.
 To create a custom entity start by extending ` LivingEntity `.
 LivingEntity indicates its 'living' and requires health/speed values.

-Entity classes have the option to use a sprite, althought not required be sure to remember using built in draw functions for entities use the sprite.
+Entity classes have the option to use a sprite, although not required be sure to remember using built in draw functions for entities use the sprite.

 ```java
 public class MyPlayer extends LivingEntity {